Lil Fur

 Noise

 Sets a noise texture to use in the fur generation.
+By default, this is set to a noise texture included in the shader package, courtesy of lilxyzw.

 Alpha Mask